Unfinished Project Boat from Lymington Farm

 Responsible Boat Disposal Practices

 The journey from Lymington to our boat scrapyard involved navigating rural roads and main thoroughfares.
-The HIAB truck’s stability and manoeuvrability ensured a smooth transit.
+The HIAB truck’s stability and maneuverability ensured a smooth transit.
 Upon arrival, the hull was unloaded and prepared for dismantling.
 The process of scrapping an unfinished boat involves separating the various materials, such as wood, fibreglass, and metal, for appropriate disposal or recycling.
 This collection from Lymington underscores the importance of efficient and responsible boat disposal practices.

 If you have an old boat stuck in your (or a farmer’s) barn then get in contact.
 Our team have collected a number of boats stored in barns over the years so we can help come up with a removal plan.
 Just fill in the contact form and we can do the rest.